 The Education Department at the Museum für Naturkunde closely collaborates with various partners, such as schools, child care centres, universities, adult education centres and artists.
 Here is an overview of some of our projects.

-Cooperation projects with kindergartens & schools in the Wedding district
+Cooperation projects with kindergartens and schools in the district Wedding

 This initiative helped to build a long-term cooperation between the Museum and Wedding’s educational institutions and to develop educational projects in child care centres and schools, involving the children themselves.
 The projects for kindergarten children is continued by a new funding of the Berlin Senate from 2018 to 2020.

 A cooperation with the Kitaverbund Brunnenviertel, Gustav-Falke-Schule, Quartiersmanagement Brunnenviertel-Ackerstraße und Brunnenviertel-Brunnenstraße

 Projektteam Museum: Lina Wischnewsky, Jessica Baltuttis, Melanie Krause („Tiere Berlins“), Astrid Faber, Mathias Zilch und Natalie Köppe (project director and coordinator)